Exposure Sheet Preferences

 At the end, you have a sequence like this: 1-9-4-6-3-8-5-7-10-2.

-Instead, using the Use Current Frame as Drawing Name preference, each drawing is automatically named by its frame number and the sequence looks like: 1-2-3-4-5-6-7-8-9-10.
+Instead, using the Use Current Frame as Drawing Name option, each drawing is automatically named by its frame number and the sequence looks like: 1-2-3-4-5-6-7-8-9-10.

 You can set the minimum and maximum zoom levels to view the Xsheet, depending on the number of columns and rows in the project.
 Once you set a level, close and reopen the Xsheet so the new values take effect.